pzq123456/pzq123456.github.io/README.md

 <details>
   <summary>🔧 site update notations</summary>

-  - 2024.7.27:
+- **2024.07.27:**
-    - fix: When using the `up` and `down` keys to control the highlighted history line, it may go out of the canvas.
-Now, we can use the `up` and `down` keys to navigate history lines, and the terminal ensures the highlighted line always stays within bounds.
+  - **Fix:** Resolved an issue where using the `up` and `down` arrow keys to navigate the command history could cause the highlighted line to move outside the visible area of the terminal.
+The terminal now ensures that the highlighted line remains within the viewable bounds during navigation.

-  - 2024.7.26:
+- **2024.07.26:**
-    - add: undo-redo function in the terminal.
-Now you can use `ctrl + z` and `ctrl + y` to undo and redo the command you have inputed.
-This function is based on the command design pattern, and you can find more details in `Data` class.
+  - **Feature Addition:** Introduced undo and redo functionality within the terminal.
+Users can now utilize `Ctrl + Z` to undo and `Ctrl + Y` to redo their previously entered commands.
+This feature is implemented using the Command design pattern.
+Further details are available in the [`Data`](https://github.com/pzq123456/pzq123456.github.io/blob/aaee726b5527b4f0c54a9031353d8ffc71edecee/src/Terminal/TData.js#L74) class.

-  - 2024.3.8: I have optimized the style of the site.
+- **2024.03.08:**
+  - **Optimization:** Enhanced the overall site styling for improved user experience.

+- **2024.02.20:**
-  - 2024.2.20: I have downgraded the line-rendering function when the line is too long to be effectively rendered in the terminal.
-Now, if the line has more than 3000 characters, it will be downgraded to a simple line(may outside the canvas) withouth any style.
-In this case, you can use `cmd + c` to copy the content and paste it into a text editor to read it.(or you can use `mdr` command to render it in current page.)
+  - **Update:** Downgraded the line-rendering functionality for excessively long lines within the terminal.
+If a line exceeds 3000 characters, it will now be rendered as a simplified line without any styling, which may extend beyond the visible canvas.
+In such cases, users can copy the content using `Cmd + C` and paste it into a text editor for easier viewing.
+Alternatively, users can render the content directly on the current page using the `mdr` command:
     ```bash
-    mdr content (the content is the text you want to render)
+    mdr <content> # Replace <content> with the text you wish to render
     ```

 </details>